-In the Junior School (EYFS - Year 6), SEND provision is overseen by the Junior School Head of Inclusion and Enrichment (Mrs Serena deCordova), who is line managed by a member of the Junior School Leadership Team.
-In the Senior School (Years 7-13), SEND provision is overseen by the SENDCo (Ms Simranjit Dosanjh), who is line managed by a member of the Senior School Leadership Team.
-The Junior School Head of Inclusion and Enrichment and the Senior School SENDCo collaborate and work together, meeting regularly to discuss whole-College policy and practice.
-The Junior School Head of Inclusion and Enrichment and the Senior School SENDCo have responsibilities which include:
+The College SEND provision is overseen by the College SENDCo (Ms V Permanand), who is line managed by a member of the College Leadership Team.
+In the Junior School (EYFS - Year 6), SEND provision is supported by the Junior School Learning Support Coordinator (Mr T Cowan).
+In the Senior School (Years 7-13), SEND provision is supported by the Senior School Learning Support Coordinator (Mrs S Gosden).
+Both Learning Support Coordinators are line managed by the College SENDCo.
+The SEND team collaborate and work together, meeting regularly to discuss whole-College policy and practice.
+The College SENDCo has responsibilities which include: